Polluted coastlines: How a diver reinvented his career to clean up N.L.'s harbours | CBC News

 "They photographed a dead whale that had drowned in the pots.
 That's just the pots from a single year.
 Can you imagine how many marine animals are killed by ghost gear?"

+Some people objected to the photos being shared, he said.
 "Other fishers don't want people to know about the dangers of ghost gear."

 'There's less of a mess'